Arctic Station, DK

 Storage (87,5 m²)

-Application for study and research visits to the Arctic Station goes through an online booking form at the website (https://arktiskstation.ku.dk/english/stay/).
-The deadline for applying for a stay during the period May to October is 1 December the previous year.
+The deadline for applying for a stay during the period May-October is 1st December of the previous year.
 A decision can be expected around mid-January.
 In complicated cases, it may take longer time.

 Permits, licenses and training